ShortyDev/Logflow/README.md

 ```
 The fields `timestamp`, `level`, `source` and `context` are required.
 The other fields are optional.
 ### TCP-Sockets
 The TCP-Sockets ingestion is the most flexible.
-It is a simple TCP connection, it supports SSL and plain (see [Application Arguments](#applicationArgs)).
+It is a simple TCP connection, it supports SSL and plain (see [Starting the application](#starting-the-application)).
 The first line of the message must be the token.
 The rest of the message must equal the following JSON (example):
 ```json
 {
   "timestamp": 1691572414,